Tech-at-DU/d3-tutorial/11-Areas/readme.md

 This is a review!
 Give it a try on your own.
 Here are a few tips.

-It will be awkward to get the dates from this data since we have an object that represents the year, and then an array of months that are just given as an abreviation.
+It will be awkward to get the dates from this data since we have an object that represents the year, and then an array of months that are just given as an abbreviation.
 Just hack this together by making an extent of 12 months.
 Something like this:

 ```JS
 const monthsScale = d3.scaleTime()